14RAnson/Password-Strength-Checker/README.md

 # Criteria

 The program analyses the strength of a password based on:
-    Length,
+    length,
-    Upper and lower case characters,
+    upper and lower case characters,
-    Special characters and numbers,
+    upecial characters and numbers,
-    Whether words are valid english words using dictionaryapi.dev
+    whether words are valid english words using dictionaryapi.dev

 # Purpose